-You can see how confusing it can get for a buyer.
+You can see how it might be confusing for a buyer.
 Having seen the potentially stark difference in the appearance of the European Burmese to the American variety and the apparent difference within Europe, what about Burmese cat breeders?
-I feel that if we are new to buying a purebred cat the best starting point is the cat clubs that are affiliated to the cat associations.
+I feel that if you are new to buying a purebred cat the best starting point is the cat clubs that are affiliated to the cat associations.
 They know their members and the breed.

-Europe: Burmese Cat Club affiliated to the GCCF – UK based.
+- Europe April 17th 2022: Burmese Cat Club affiliated to the GCCF – UK based.
 A large club with a list of breeders.
 They also run a re-homing service.

 - Burmese Cat Society– affiliated to the GCCF – nice re-homing service – UK based.
 There is only one breeder affiliated to this club as at the above date.

 RELATED: Burmese Cat – full description

 - USA April 17th 2022: The CFA list 4 Burmese breeders as at this date.
 They do not vet and check breeders registered with them as far as I am aware.
 A visit to the cattery should be obligatory.